PinXian53/intellij-code-marker/README.md

 ## 🔧 Key Features

 ### 🎯 Custom Highlight Rules
 Easily create rules by entering any class or method name and selecting an icon from a built-in icon set.
-Once set, the plugin automatically highlights matching elements in the editor.
 <br>
 ![settings.png](pic/settings.png)